 with some $\delta>0$ could be true and perhaps provable for a general Siegel modular cusp form of degree $2$, including as in part c) of the above remark the vector valued case.
 We might also speculate that similar estimates may hold for averaged Fourier coefficients of higher degree Siegel cusp forms.
-This problem will be the subject of future work.

 Rainer Schulze-Pillot\\ Fachrichtung 6.1 Mathematik, Universit\"at des Saarlandes (Geb.
 E2.4)\\ Postfach 151150, 66041 Saarbr\"ucken, Germany\\ email: schulzep@math.uni-sb.de